keelback-code/out-proud/README.md

 *As a Viewer, I can view a Creator’s page so that I can learn about the Creator.*

-* When Viewer logs in the page they have been given access to is already in their profile.
+* When Viewer logs in the associated Creator's page will already display in their profile.
 Data models and logic is designed so that they can only see a page they have been allowed to see.

 *As a Viewer, I can follow resource links so that I can learn more about the Creator’s sexuality/gender identity and find out how to be supportive.*